eponra/flatpack/klicky ABL/Readme.md

 ## Klicky On Flatpack

 #### NOTES
--Since the Z on this printer moves, if you power off the printer at anywhere but Z0, the hotend wont be able to grab the probe as it uses it to home Z I havent found a solution yet so let me know if you have any ideas
+- Since the Z on this printer moves, if you power off the printer at anywhere but Z0, the hotend wont be able to grab the probe as it uses it to home Z I havent found a solution yet so let me know if you have any ideas
--You lose a tiny bit of build volume
+- You lose a tiny bit of build volume